Zorglu/jquery.textClock/README.md

 * mm   Minutes (0 to 59)
 * m    Minutes (00 to 59)(two digits)
 * s    Seconds (0 to 59)
 * ss   Seconds (00 to 59) (two digits)

-default = HH:mm:ss
+`default = HH:mm:ss`

 * *timezone* :
-timezone name. [http://json-time.appspot.com/timezones.json](http://json-time.appspot.com/timezones.json) for see timezones **NOTE** that this parameter overrides "offset" parameter if present `default = false`
+timezone name. [http://json-time.appspot.com/timezones.json](http://json-time.appspot.com/timezones.json) for see timezones
+**NOTE** that this parameter overrides "offset" parameter if present
+`default = false`

 * *offset* :
 numeric signed in minutes to add an offset to the local time.
 `default = 0`

 * *cbDateTime*
-Callback function called every second to bring the current time `default = false`
+Callback function called every second to bring the current time
+`default = false`

 * *cbReady* :
-Callback function called when the plugin is initialized `default = false`
+Callback function called when the plugin is initialized
+`default = false`

 * *autosync* :
-Synchronize time at the frequency set in minutes autosync is not used if the timezone parameter is not set `default : false`
+Synchronize time at the frequency set in minutes
+autosync is not used if the timezone parameter is not set.
+`default : false`

 # Data properties
-All parameters can also be transmitted by adding properties "data" to the DOM element Ex to show US Eastern local time in 24h format.
+All parameters can also be transmitted by adding properties "data" to the DOM element.
+Ex to show US Eastern local time in 24h format.
 Show just hours and minutes
 ```html
 <span class="clock" data-format="HH:mm" data-timezone="US/Eastern"></span>